-Can Ducks catch Nashville's nimble skaters?
+Can the Ducks catch Nashville's nimble skaters?

 "When Nashville was in the zone, there were times where you thought they were on the power play," Nicholls said.
 "They kept the puck in Anaheim's zone for long periods of time, and there was nothing Anaheim could do about it."

 Beyond Nashville's superior speed, the Predators' mobility and offensive scheme also posed challenges for the Ducks.

+"The system allows us to move around and switch positions," Nashville defenseman Mattias Ekholm said.
+"All six of us back there have offensive ability to join the rush and to be up there to help out offensively.
+The way hockey is today, you're not going to create a lot.
+Everyone's so good at defending.
+You've got to try to create an odd-man situation up ice, be joining, get down the wall or try to create something."

-Though their defense responded effectively, Anaheim's forwards appeared a step slow in all three zones on Tuesday, including the offensive end, through which Nashville roamed unfettered in key stages of the game.
+Though their defense responded effectively, Anaheim's forwards appeared a step slow in all three zones Tuesday, including the defensive end, through which Nashville roamed unfettered in key stages of the game.

 "As much as they're moving the puck around, the players are moving too," Nicholls said.
 "You've got defensemen down in the corners pinching, rotating.
 They're cycling so well as a five-man unit, not just three."

 All that said, the Ducks have a knack for drawing even.
 In last year's first-round series with Nashville, they fell behind 2-0 but evened the series 2-2 before forcing a Game 7, just as they did against the Edmonton Oilers in this year's second round.
-That said, the Predators have won 10 consecutive home playoff games, the longest such streak since the Colorado Avalanche won 11 straight in 1996 and 1997.
+Tying this series presents a unique challenge, as the Predators have won 10 consecutive home playoff games, the longest such streak since the Colorado Avalanche won 11 straight in 1996-97.

+"A lot of times, when we have the puck we tend to kind of throw it away rather than making a play and just come back and regroup.
+We get caught flat-footed and stretching," said Ducks winger Jakob Silfverberg.
+"I think we've got to play with more confidence."